The Danny Kaye Show (radio program): Personnel

-In addition to Kaye, the cast included Eve Arden, Lionel Stander, and Frank Nelson as regulars, with the supporting cast including Kenny Delmar, Everett Sloane, Joan Edwards, and Butterfly McQueen.
+In addition to Kaye, the cast included Eve Arden and Lionel Stander as regulars, with the supporting cast including and Frank Nelson (playing sponsor Mr. Pabst in the premiere), Kenny Delmar, Everett Sloane, Joan Edwards, and Butterfly McQueen.
 Announcers were Ken Niles and Dick Joy.
 Music was under the direction of Harry James, Lyn Murray, David Terry, and Harry Sosnik.
 Dick Mack was the director.
 The producer was Goodman Ace, described by Gottfried in Nobody's Fool as "radio's premier comedy writer, who had so estimable a reputation that even though the program would be broadcast from Los Angeles, he was able to insist on running it from New York."

 A behind-the-scenes influence was Kaye's wife, Sylvia Fine, a producer, composer, and lyricist in her own right.
 Gottfried wrote, "She demanded and won the right to approve the show's writers."
 She also wrote for the program, along with Ace and Abe Burrows.